 Obviously, these limitations would largely not affect us in any way so we had no reservations in jumping to another company to keep more of our hard earned dollars.
 This time, I couldn’t convince my sister to join us and save more of her money (because her and her fiance are about to hop on their own plan together).
 So it was just Mrs. RRR and I having our numbers ported over.
 It doesn’t take a math whiz to figure out that two lines at $15 a month works out to $30 a month total.

-Lets take a look at the costs over the course of a year:
+Lets take a look at the costs per line over the course of a year:

 AT&T: $97.50/month = $1,170 yearly